 The Rainbow Connection competitive scholarship program awards $1,000 to exceptional wish children as they pursue higher education.
-Ashley, a 2021 TRC Scholarship Recipient, reflects on her experience since she first met with The Rainbow Connection.
+Sydney, a 2023 TRC Scholarship Recipient, reflects on her experience since she first met with The Rainbow Connection.

-Ashley’s wish came true this month and she had a blast celebrating all her accomplishments before she starts her freshman year of college!
-We are very excited to continue to support Ashley through her education and wish her, along with our other recipients, the best of luck in their academic year!
+We are very excited to continue to support Sydney through her education and wish her, along with our other recipients, the best of luck in their academic year!